saladandonionrings/iOS-Binary-Security-Analyzer/README.md

-# 🕵️‍♂️ iOS Binary Insecure Functions Checker
+# 🕵️‍♂️ iOS Binary Security Analyzer

 This script checks an iOS binary for the **presence of certain potentially insecure function calls**.
-The script is intended to be run on a jailbroken iOS device and requires the `otool` command to function.

 ## 📋 Requirements